demisto/content/Packs/GenericSQL/Integrations/GenericSQL/GenericSQL_description.md

     WHERE timestamp >= ts order by timestamp asc limit l;
 END"
     2. Make sure to add as parameters the fetch parameter and the limit.
-    3. The procedure should contain conditions on the fetch parameter.
-In the example provided, 'ts' is a fetch timestamp parameter.
+    3. The procedure should contain conditions on the fetch parameter: (In the example provided, 'ts' is a fetch timestamp parameter)
+       1. timestamp >= ts or timestamp > ts if timestamp is unique.
+       2. order by timestamp (asc).
     4. Run ***sql-command*** with your new procedure provided in the query argument, in order to create your procedure.
     5. After creating the procedure, fill in 'Fetch events query' the value: 'call *PROCEDURE_NAME*' with your procedure name.
     6. Fetch parameters, ts (timestamp) or id and l (limit), will be added by the fetch mechanism.